pycom/pycom-documentation/content/gettingstarted/_index.md

 #### Connect your board to your computer through USB

 This step works the same for all our development boards and expansion boards.
-Insert your development board (Lopy, Wipy, etc.) into the expansion board (Pytrack, Pysense, etc.) with the reset button and RGB LED above the USB connector like shown below.Connect an USB cable to the USB port and your computer.
+Insert your development board (Lopy, Wipy, etc.) into the expansion board (Pytrack, Pysense, etc.) with the reset button and RGB LED above the USB connector like shown below.
+Connect an USB cable to the USB port and your computer.
 Now, you can talk to your device through USB, but we still need some software to upload your first program!

 ![](/gitbook/assets/expansion_board_3_lopy4.png)